Announcing Identity Lifecycle Management

 That’s it!
 You’re ready to start using cone.
 Check out the Cone command reference for an overview of all available commands, subcommands, and flags.

-If needed, you can view your API key and its client-id, or regenerate a new key, client-id, and client-secret.
+If needed, you can view your API key and its client-id.
 Go to your username in the ConductorOne app and click API keys.
 You’ll see an API key named “Created by Cone”.

 Working with the configuration file